troystribling/BlueCap/Documentation/CentralManager.md

 Here the `characteristicsDiscoveredFuture` is flatmapped to `startNotifying() -> Future<Characteristic>` to ensure that characteristic has been discovered before subscribing to updates.
 Then `subscribeCharacteristicFuture` is flatmapped again to `receiveNotificationUpdates(capacity: Int?) -> FutureStream<Characteristic>` to ensure that the subscription is completed before receiving updates.

-For an application to unsubscribe to `Characteristic` value notifications and stop receiving updates,
+An application can unsubscribe to `Characteristic` value notifications and stop receiving updates by using the following,

 ```swift
 // serviceUUID and enabledUUID are define in the example above